How Much Horsepower Does A Cold Air Intake Add?

 It then uses a distinctive airflow design to maximize the rate of oxygen going into the cylinders.
 This (theoretically) increases the engine’s horsepower output.

 Some high-performance cars come with cold air intakes as standard.
 However, almost all you’ll see are bolt-on aftermarket parts.
-They’re usually comparatively simple to install, although you should get a mechanic to help if you’re unsure.
+They’re typically quite easy to install, although you should get a mechanic to help if you’re unsure.

 Does A Cold Air Intake Increase Horsepower?